DDT5/snip1155-reference-impl/README.md

 Details of functions accessible to minters are described [here](#mint-batchmint).

 ## NFT vs fungible tokens
-Public metadata and and private metadata (together "metadata") can be optionally set for both NFTs and fungible tokens.
-An NFT owner SHOULD be able to change the metadata if the configuration allows it to; fungible token metadata cannot be changed in the standard implementation[^1] but is OPTIONAL within this standards.
+Public metadata and and private metadata can be optionally set for NFTs.
+Fungible tokens can only set public metadata, but it is [OPTIONAL](#additional-specifications) to allow private metadata.
+An NFT owner SHOULD be able to change the metadata if the configuration allows it to.

+Fungible token metadata cannot be changed in the standard implementation[^1] but is OPTIONAL.
 The rules that govern how fungible metadata is changed is left to application developers to decide.

 Private metadata of an NFT MUST NOT be viewable by any address, other than the owner address or addresses that have been given permission to[^2].
 The standard implementation allows any owner of a fungible token to view private metadata of the fungible `token_id`, but different rules MAY be implemented by application developers.